 The distinct yet related activities of Monitoring, Evaluation and Learning (MEL) offer a cross¬cutting service to all our other areas of expertise and are integrated into every stage of the process from design through implementation to lesson-learning at the end of a programme to ensure we deliver lasting results and maximise Value for Money.

-We work with donors, international financing institutions, civil society organisations and the private sector to design and implement flexible, participatory MEL approaches and to provide tools and technical solutions to monitor the present, evaluate the past and shape the future.
-With gender and inclusion being a key component of our work, our approaches are focused on continual improvement and learning with organisations, development sectors and programmes.
+We design and implement flexible, participatory MEL approaches and provide tools and technical solutions to monitor the present, evaluate the past and shape the future.
+With gender and inclusion being a key component of our work, our approaches are focused on continual improvement and learning within organisations, development sectors and programmes.

 To view complete project list, click here.